Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 Similarly to [data objects](https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0317-data-objects.md), once we allow MFVC with 1+ primary properties, it makes sense to generalize and also allow MFVC with 0 primary properties aka value objects.
 In the same fashion, their main use is to represent unit types.

+Because value objects have zero primary properties, and the stored state of an MFVC consists solely of its primary properties, value objects carry *no stored state* at all.
+Like other MFVCs, any additional properties they declare must be computed via custom getters and cannot use backing fields or delegates.

 The difference between `data object` and `value object` mirrors the difference between `data class` and `value class`: data objects have identity, value objects do not.

 For data objects, while they are intended to be singletons, you can still observe different instances via referential equality (`===`): for example, through deserialization or reflection.